terhechte/appventure/guides/catalyst/how/hide_tabbar_with_toolbar.md

 ---

-# How do I hide my iOS tabbar when I display a macOS toolbar how/hide_tabbar_with_toolbar.md

 If you want to hide your iOS tabbar, just as you're displaying your macOS toolbar, this is what you can do in your `SceneDelegate`: